LokimuKH19/SymPhONIC/WhyWeakFNO/Readme.md

   T_k(x) = \rm{cos} \left(k \rm{arccos} x \right), x\in R, k\in Z_+
 ```

+The expansion of the series could be simplified to DCT-II in discreted meaning, then accelerated by FFT.

 Poission Results shows that combining Chebyshev polynomial and Fourier series as neural operator might cause some kind of improvements of the model's performance.
 However I don't think a linear example is persuasive for **no model does bad at these cases only if the code goes wrong**.

 ![Good Enough?](GroundTruth&ConvergenceCurves.png)